Who can be a magistrate

-You don’t need formal qualifications or legal training to become a magistrate.
+You do not need formal qualifications or legal training to become a magistrate.

 You will get full training for the role, and a legal adviser in court will help you with questions about the law.

 You have to be aged between 18 and 74.
 Magistrates must retire at 75.

 You need to show you’ve got the right personal qualities, for example that you are:

 - aware of social issues